 Over time this inventory becomes more expensive to warehouse, inventory and can even disturb your mood when seeing it collecting dust.

 The home based online retailer tends to hold inventory even longer, due to inexpensive storage costs, which creates a downward spiral, both emotionally and financially.

 I know personally when I started my shop, I had an emotional tie to the inventory I purchased, since they were items I personally liked and used.
 I wanted to stockpile a deep and wide collection of SKU’s in the hopes of “getting a good start” and having strong cash flow.
 This didn’t always work out as planned.
-In a future article I will detail out what I learned about purchasing goods for a small online shop, and the pitfalls you can avoid.

 If you have a pile of particular SKU’s sitting there 60-90 days that aren’t moving at all, it’s time to consider making room for fresh stock.
 Understanding, some specialty items could theoretically take 6 or more months to sell.
 It is usually the 20% of your stock which accounts for 80% of your sales.

 And remember at this point, it doesn’t matter what you paid for the stock, or even what the MSRP is.

 All that matters is what someone else is willing to pay for it!

 This situation may have occurred from several past actions including: